 And this is the reason for the acquisition.
 Many will credit the simplicity of ShoreTel PBXs as well as their "networking" based approach to design and deployment for some of their success.
-Obviously they are better at marketing and PR than most communications
+Obviously they are better at marketing and PR than most communication companies as well.

 The biggest hit will likely be felt by 8x8 as they are a pure-play cloud communications company who has been getting a lot of investor love lately due to their great earnings announcements.

 Cisco may now be forced to buy 8x8 and Avaya will likely make a move as well.
 This move could even push Vonage to go after the SMB space.
 Mitel is an interesting question - they have leading edge tech but a troubled stock to use as currency.

 One thing is for sure - it will be an interesting time for M&A this year in cloud communications.
 And if companies don't act fast they may not get a chance to compete in the cloud because the cable companies are not sitting still.

 Update 2/16/12: Doug Mohney has some predictions about who will buy and who will sell in the cloud communications space over on TMCnet.
 Here is an excerpt: